yurique/embedded-files/README.md

 # embedded-files

-An sbt plugin to create Scala objects containing the contents of the files as `String`s or `Array[Byte]`s.
+An sbt plugin to generate Scala objects containing the contents of glob-specified files as strings or byte-arrays.

-And an acompanying macro to more easily access those objects.
+And an acompanying macro allowing to access those objects more easily.

 ## Installation